Who We Are

 Leslie’s love of winter and backcountry skiing led her to be involved in helping to preserve these precious “quiet-use” areas on our public lands.
 She became the Director of the Friends of the Routt Backcountry, a chapter of the Colorado Mountain Club and Winter Wildlands Alliance.
 The work of this dedicated group of local volunteers resulted in one of the first USFS designations of a winter non-motorized use area of almost 25,000 acres on the Routt National Forest.

-Leslie is currently on the BOD of the Hahns Peak Area Historical Society (HPAHS) and the new Director of the HPAHS Museum.
+Leslie is currently on the BOD of the Hahns Peak Area Historical Society (HPAHS).

 TBD